jmgilmer/GoCNN/README.md

 For most games the model achieves > 96% accuracy at the end of the game.
 Note that accuracy is measured the average over all 361 spaces, which include neutral spaces that may exist between two live groups, these spaces were randomly assigned when gnugo finished the games and so it would be unreasonable to expect 100% accuracy even at the last move.

-It is a lot of fun to visualize the model with gogui.
+The model is incredibly fun to visualize with gogui.
 Because the model has to make a prediction for all 361 board spaces, we get a more detailed picture of what the model's understanding of the game is than if the model was just predicting the next move.

 ![alt-text](http://i.imgur.com/pJnsdty.png)